Purchase invoices

 Recording invoices

-Suppliers > Supplier List > Rapid Invoice
+Suppliers > Suppliers List > Rapid Invoice

 Here you can enter several invoices for different suppliers on a single screen.
 This is good for entering multiple invoices quickly and checking them before posting them to your accounts.

-Suppliers > Supplier List > Invoice
+Suppliers > Suppliers List > Invoice

 Here you enter each invoice individually and post to your accounts straight away.
 Use this if you're just entering a single invoice or need to add settlement discount.

-Suppliers > Supplier List > Batched Transactions
+Suppliers > Suppliers List > Batched Transactions

 Here you create a batch header record in which you specify the number of invoices to be input and the total value of all those invoices.
 You then enter the details of the individual invoices so that you can check them against your batch, before posting them to your accounts.